Ruedi Noser: Early life and education

-Noser was born 14 April 1961 in Glarus, Switzerland.
-His father Meinrad Noser (1921-1997) was a trained car mechanic.
+Noser was born 14 April 1961 in Glarus, Switzerland, the fourth of five children, to Meinrad Noser (1921-1997), an auto mechanic.
+He was raised in a modest, blue-collar family.
 From 1978 to 1982, Noser completed an apprenticeship as a mechanic at Rieter in Winterthur.
 He then studied at the University of Applied Sciences Rapperswil and graduated in 1985 as an electrical engineer.
 Later he continued his education at the University of St. Gallen (HSG) in Business Management and at the University of Zurich in Business Administration.

 Professional career

 Together with his brother, he set up a software company.
 In 1988, Ruedi Noser co-owned Noser AG (development of measurement and control technology) in Winterthur, which was restructured a year later to the Noser Group.
 Since 1996, he is the sole owner of the group.
 The Noser Group (Noser Management AG) includes several companies in Switzerland, Germany and Canada with a total of around 600 employees.
 The group competence lies in the area of telecommunications and computer science.
 Noser serves on the Board of Directors of Noser Management AG.
 From December 2006 to May 2008 he was chairman of the board of directors of Esmertec AG (now known as Myriad Group).

 From 2000 to 2006, Noser was the Central President of Swiss Engineering.
-Since 2006 he is member of the board of ICTswitzerland and since 2009 president of the umbrella organization of the ICT industry.
-He is also a member of the Industrial Advisory Board of the Department of Computer Science of ETH Zurich and a member of the board of Economiesuisse and the Zurich Chamber of Commerce.
+Since 2006 he was a member of the board and between 2009 and 2017 president of ICTswitzerland.
+He was also a member of the Industrial Advisory Board of the Department of Computer Science of ETH Zurich, a member of the board of Economiesuisse and a member of the Zurich Chamber of Commerce until May 2024.

+Noser has been a member of the Board of Directors of AMC International Alfa Metalcraft since July 2012, and vice president since September 2016.
+He has been on the Board of Directors of natürli zürioberland ag since July 2012 and President since October 2018.

 On 29 October 2018, Noser was elected to the Board of Directors of Crealogix Holding AG.

+Noser has also been on the Board of Directors of Credit Suisse Asset Management AG since 2017 and the President of the Board of Directors of Bucher + Suter Inc. (Noser Group) in Boston.